 Prime Retail Premises TO LET in Douglas, Isle of Man

-A prominent building occupying a 100% prime trading position on pedestrianised Strand Street in the islands capital, Douglas.
+A prominent building occupying a 100% prime trading position on pedestrianised Strand Street.

 The property comprises a modern purpose built retail unit designed to provide sales accommodation and staff facilities over ground, first and second floors.